 Cervical Level of Spinal Cord Injury

-- C1 – The C1 segment of the spinal cord does not have a dermatome; however, because it is the uppermost segment of the spinal cord, many sensory and motor functions throughout the body will be affected.
-C1 spinal cord injuries require immediate medical attention and are typically fatal.
+- C1 – The C1 segment of the spinal cord is unique in that it does not typically have a dermatome; however, because it is the uppermost segment of the spinal cord, most sensory and motor functions throughout the body may be affected.

 - C2 – The C2 segment is connected to sensation at the back of the head, ears, and upper area of the neck.
 The muscles directly affected by C2 spinal cord injury affect your ability to nod your head up and down.

 - C3 – The C3-C5 nerve roots innervate the diaphragm, which is essential for breathing.
 Injury to the C3 nerve roots will also affect sensation at the neck as well as the ability to tilt your head right and left.

 - C4 – The C4 dermatome affects sensation at the shoulders, upper back, and upper chest.
 The C4 myotomes affect the ability to raise your shoulders.

 - C5 – The C5 nerve roots affect sensation at the outer area of your upper arm and the ability to raise your arm up (shoulder abduction) and bend the elbows (elbow flexion).